 My partner and I are teaching English in a city called Kaohsiung.
 There were a number of reasons that influenced our choice.
 The school we’re currently at, KNS Institute, is in the city and they guarantee us great working hours.
 The school is thriving and hiring more teachers when a lot of other smaller schools are cutting back on teaching hours.
 There are many job opportunities in Taiwan so you can live comfortably and save money.
 The climate is quite tropical and you are close to the ocean and the tropical beaches of Kenting.

-Taylor and her partner Tim, are both graduates of OnTESOL’s 140-hour TESOL Certificate Course with Teaching English to Young Learners specialist.
+Taylor and her partner Tim, completed the 120-hour Advanced TESOL Certificate Course and the 20-hour Teaching English to Young Learners specialist.
 They are both teaching English in Taiwan with KNS Institute.

 My partner was a big motivator for me to become an ESL teacher.
-It was something that he had wanted to pursue for quite some time so I decided to look into it more.
-As I spoke with more current or past ESL teachers about their experiences, they had nothing but positive things to say and highly recommended it.
+It was something that he had wanted to pursue for quite some time, so I decided to look into it more.
+As I spoke with other ESL teachers about their experiences, they had nothing but positive things to say and highly recommended it.

-Some of the greatest lessons I’ve learned working overseas so far are not to do with the job, but more so with myself.
+Some of the greatest lessons I’ve learned teaching overseas so far are not to do with the job, but more so with myself.
 It can be very stressful at times, especially at the start.
-I’ve had to find healthy ways to deal with the stress so it didn’t consume me.
+For example, I’ve had to find healthy ways to deal with culture shock.
 We’ve really had to be there for each other but we’re fortunate enough to have each other.

 Life in Taiwan